Notice the unusual comma like eye markings often found on Yellow Faced Whip Snakes (Demansia psammophis),

-Notice the unusual comma like eye markings normally found on these species which also have as stripe across the front of their nose.
+which also often have a stripe across the front of their nose.
+(Photographed at Kenilworth Qld)

-was photographed crossing a track near White Rock in South East Queensland
+was photographed crossing a track near White Rock in South East Queensland.

 however bites may cause severe discomfort, and medical treatment may me required.